tolauwae/phd-thesis/src/remote/remote.typ

 To differentiate the debugger semantics from the underlying language, we write the reduction relation as (#dbgarrow), where $d$ indicates the debugging semantics and $i$ is still the index for the currently executing module.
 But thanks to how we define the debugger semantics, the operation of a program during debugging is described by the combined reduction rules from the WebAssembly semantics and our debugger semantics.

 The semantics of the debugger consists of a state transitioning system where each state consists of a debugger state #emph[dbg];, zero or more local values $v^(\*)$ and a focused operation $e^(\*)$.
-The main state of the debugger #emph[dbg] is represented as a 5-tuple that holds the running state $r s$, the last incoming message $m s g_i$ the last outgoing message $"msg"_o$, the WebAssembly store $s$ and, a set of breakpoints $b p$.
-The running state indicates whether the virtual machine is paused (#smallcaps[pause];) or running (#smallcaps[play];).
+The main state of the debugger #emph[dbg] is represented as a 5-tuple that holds the execution state $r s$, the last incoming message $m s g_i$ the last outgoing message $"msg"_o$, the WebAssembly store $s$ and, a set of breakpoints $b p$.
+The execution state indicates whether the virtual machine is paused (#smallcaps[pause];) or running (#smallcaps[play];).
 Rules for setting $"msg"_i$ when messages are received, and for clearing $"msg"_o$ when delivering outbound messages are omitted from our semantics as these are dependent on the communication method.
 The reduction rules for remote debugging are shown in the lower part of @fig:dbg:syntax, we describe them below.

 / vm-run: When in the #smallcaps[play] state with no incoming or outgoing messages and no applicable breakpoints, the debugger takes one small step of the small step operational semantics #wasmarrow.
 That is, a regular WebAssembly step is taken.